-Anyway, assuming you do decide to make larger mortgage payments, whether big or small, your next monthly payment won’t be affected by the previous payment.
+Anyway, assuming you do decide to make extra mortgage payments, whether significantly larger or just a little more than required, your next monthly payment won’t be affected by the previous payment.

 You will still owe what you owed the month before, regardless of your principal balance being smaller.

 While this might sound unfair, it all has to do with math and the fact that a mortgage is an amortizing loan.

 A Mortgage Is an Amortizing Loan with Equal Monthly Payments

 - Most mortgages have a set loan term in which they are paid off in full

 - Fully-amortizing payments consist of a principal and interest portion